Terrible names, beautiful native plants

 Some native plants have terrible names

-No matter how valuable, beautiful, or resilient native plants are—some native plants have simply awful names.
+No matter how valuable, beautiful, or resilient native plants are—some native plants have simply awful common names.

 Where did these terrible names come from?